AG-Baum/flow-counting/README.md

 # flow-counting
-A rerference implementation of the flow-counting algorithm for a hybrid pixel detector.
+A reference implementation of the flow-counting algorithm for a hybrid pixel detector.

 ## Implementation Detail